pmoreirac/DSE/README.md

 > Simple search engine architecture applied on the [All the news dataset](https://www.kaggle.com/snapcrack/all-the-news/version/4#articles1.csv).

 This search engine was developed in the context of the challenge presented in Talkdesk during the application for an NLP Data Scientist.
-The opted apporach aggregates a simple Document Ranking pipeline which resorts to tf-idf distributions of the dataset in order to match queries with the words present in the dataset.
+The opted approach aggregates a simple Document Ranking pipeline which resorts to tf-idf distributions of the dataset in order to match queries with the words present in the dataset.
 The Architecture sections presents the adopted approach in detail, whereas the external libraries used in the arch components are shown next.
 The adopted model is also briefly detailed, and, finally, a small description of the built tests is provided.

 ## Architecture